jeremiahforsythe/jeremiahforsythe/README.md

 📚 I'm currently learning Penetration testing and Offensive Security

-📚 I'm other goal is too be completly professional  with python
+📚 I'm other goal is too be completly professional  and profifiecent with python and too be at software engineer level

 ---